What is BT Openreach and why should you care?

 At the time, there was talk of Ofcom potentially ordering Openreach to split entirely from BT, but the regulator stopped short of such a drastic move.

 Then, in July this year, MPs on the Culture Media and Sport Committee criticised the quality of Openreach’s service in a report which said the division needed to put its ‘house in order’.
-In particular,
+In particular, the report highlighted long waits for fibre broadband installations, an issue which is at the heart of much of the controversy surrounding Openreach.
+BT rejected claims it should have been investing more in vital infrastructure, but said at the time that it was in talks with Ofcom about increased autonomy of the service.

 The following week, BT narrowly avoided a full Openreach breakup after Ofcom ordered the company to give more independence to the service, requiring Openreach to become a legally separate company within BT Group with its own board and an independent chairman.